johnmoxon/johnmoxon.github.io/_posts/2022-04-20-6-interview-donts-from-a-hiring-managers-perspective.md

 comments: true
 summary: "Interviews are peculiar situations.
 They're a short window into "
 ---
-Throughout my leadership career and even before I became a leader I have sat in, or conducted 100's of interviews, and although every one of them is different, the ones you remember, the standout candidates generally fall into a just one or two categories.
-You either blew me away and I was in awe of your technical competency, your people skills, your ability to take the complex and spin it into an engaging concise snippet, or you left an impression at the other end of the scale that compelled me to write a lengthy blog post on what not to do in an interview.
+Throughout my leadership career and even before I became a leader I have sat in, or conducted 100's of interviews, and although every one of them is different, the ones you remember, the standout candidates generally fall into a just one of two categories.
+You either blew me away and I was in awe of your technical competency, your people skills, your ability to take complex subject matter and spin it into an engaging concise snippet, or you left an impression at the other end of the scale that compelled me to write a lengthy blog post on what not to do in an interview.

 This is that post.
 It's kind of cathartic! and a little ranty.. _felt brave, may delete later!_